Category: Trip-planning

 • On a $1,200 charter: $180–$240 total tip

 Tip in cash (pesos or USD are both accepted).
 Hand it directly to the captain and deckhand separately if possible.
 An exceptional trip — outstanding fishing, great service, went beyond expectations — warrants 20–25%.
+These guys work hard.
+A good tip matters more to them than the same dollar amount matters to you.

 Day Trips vs. Multi-Day Charters